 H.R.
 661, H.R.
 2678, S. 394, and a provision in H.R.
-5762 seek to prevent nonambulatory ("downer") animals from entering the food supply.
+5762 all sought to prevent nonambulatory ("downer") animals from entering the food supply.
 Such animals are believed to be more likely to harbor diseases of potential danger to humans who consume their meat.
 Proponents believe that prohibiting downers to be used for food would encourage livestock producers to deliver healthier animals to markets.
-Other bills with a potential impact on producers include H.R.
-992, to require the labeling of foods from cloned animals or their offspring (producers likely would have to segregate and keep track of such animals), and H.R.
+Other bills with a potential impact on producers included H.R.
+992, to require the labeling of foods from cloned animals or their offspring (producers likely would have to segregate and keep track of such animals under this type of proposal), and H.R.
 962/S. 549, to phase out the nontherapeutic use of certain antimicrobial animal drugs.